alexle/alexle.github.com/_posts/2015/2015-11-21-chicago-marathon-recap.markdown

 Here's a recap of my incredible Chicago Marathon experience.

-## The Windy City! ##
+## The Windy City ##

 We landed in Chicago Saturday morning and took an Uber to our AirBnB.
 Embrace the sharing-economy!
 We checked in and went to the nearest Red Line to pick up 3-day Ventra passes for public transit.
 I go kind of crazy when I hear the word *unlimited*, so the passes did a lot of work over the weekend.

 ![chicago ventra pass](/assets/chicago_ventra.jpg)
-_My preciouuus.._
+*My preciouuus..*

 Normally, I like to relax and be off my feet before a race.
 But this was Chicago and we weren't wasting it.
 So we walked, explored, and did touristy things the whole day.

-The highlight for me was the [Chicago Architecture Boat Tour][2].
+The highlight for me was the Chicago Architecture Boat Tour.
 Basically, you cruise along the Chicago River while a docent talks about the city's architecture, history, and current urban planning.
 Our guide was very knowledgeable and made the experience fun, yet informative at the same time.

 The views from the boat were spectacular.
 My favorite was a building currently under construction.
 There was limited room at this location for a standard-sized building, so the architect designed the base to fit along the waterfront and simply expanded the upper levels.
 Ingenious.

 ![chicago ventra pass](/assets/chicago_tour_building.jpg)
-_Up close and personal from the boat_
+*Up close and personal from the boat*

 ## Abbott Health & Fitness Expo ##